The Locker Key

 “And Jake, for Chrissake be careful.
 This is bad-ass shit no matter how you slice it.”

 “Gentlemen.
 Thank you for attending this presentation.
 As you know we have been experimenting, for a few years now with super-conductive copper system chip designs.
 The conservative estimates for the power increases which would result from the perfection of this technology have been in the 15 to 20 gigahertz range.
 Gentlemen, I’m here to tell you that as we speak we are running a newly minted G-1 chip in mainframe testing which can achieve processing speeds in excess of sixty-four gigahertz.
-This is more than 30 times faster than the fastest conventional systems available to date.
+This is about thirty times faster than the fastest conventional systems available to date.
 Needless to say, since we are an independent design company, and not currently contracted to any one chip manufacturer, we’re willing to license this technology to any computer company willing to meet our simple terms of business.”

 “Our demands are simple.
 1. Thirty-three percent of all profits in perpetuity.
 2. A five percent ongoing research and development allotment, and 3.
 A signing bonus of $1.2 billion dollars US.
 Gentlemen, please consider this offer very carefully.
 The future of the computer industry is riding on it, perhaps even the future of the world.
 If you are interested please send an email to the address below indicating such.
 We’ll take it from there.”